manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

        if no client message for some predetermined time t (and view == j): send ("heartbeat", j) to all replicas (in order)

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("propose", cmd, seq-no) message.
 The sequence number seq-no keeps track of the ordering of messages.
-It also marks itself as processing the current command.

-A backup replica, on receiving a ("propose", cmd, seq-no) from the current primary, ....

-It also *notifies* the backup replicas about the commit, who can then add the command to their logs and execute it.
-To keep all backup replicas in sync, backups also *forward* the notify message.
+On receiving a ("propose", cmd, seq-no') message, a replica does the following.
+It checks if the cmd is at the next sequence number that it expects a command from.
+This ensures that it does not process the same cmd/seq-no multiple times.
+If it is the expected seq-no, it (i) forwards the proposal to all replicas and then (ii) performs the commit-notify step.
+If the backup replica $r$ is non-faulty, proposal forwarding ensures that all honest replicas receive the proposal, *even if* the primary is omission faulty.
+The commit-notify step ensures that if $r$ commits, all non-faulty replicas are notified within $\Delta$ time.
+On receiving a ("notify", cmd, seq-no) message, every replica maintains the (cmd, seq-no) pair for the highest-seq-no ever received.
 The primary then waits to receive the next command from the client.
 If it does not receive a command for a predetermined amount of time, then it sends a ("heartbeat", j) message to all replicas.

+We make two important observations here:
+1. If a non-faulty replica commits a cmd at seq-no at time $t$, then any non-faulty replicas that has not quit the current view will commit within time $t+\Delta$: this is simply because it will receive the forwarded proposal by time $t+\Delta$.
+2. If a non-faulty replica $r$ commits a cmd at seq-no at time $t$, then for all non-faulty replicas $r'$, either they will have committed cmd at seq-no before entering the next view or (highest-cmd, highest-seq-no) = (cmd, seq-no).
+If $r'$ does not quit view by time $t+\Delta$, then it will commit cmd (follows from the previous observation).
+For the other part, observe that $r'$ could not have quit view before time $t-\Delta$, otherwise replica $r$ would then have quit view before time $t$ and not committed cmd.
+Thus, $r'$ has quit view at time $> t-\Delta$ and entered the next view at time $> t+\Delta$.
+This time is sufficient for $r'$ to receive the notification from $r$.
+Moreover, since we assume that the client sends the next command after the previous one has been committed, any honest replica will not have committed a command with a higher sequence number in this view.
+Thus, $r'$ will have (highest-cmd, highest-seq-no) = (cmd, seq-no) before entering the next view.